 XV.3.
-The official code of racing shall be those of the Racing Rules of Sailing as published by the United States Sailing Association, except wherein they may conflict with rules of the WCA, in which event the latter will govern with notice in the Sailing Instructions.
+The official code of Racing Rules which shall govern the Windmill Class Association unless otherwise specified in the Sailing Instructions, shall be those of the Racing Rules of Sailing as published by the U.S. Sailing Association, except wherein they may conflict with rules of the WCA, in which event the latter will govern.